How To Help Afghan Refugees

-LIRS has a number of resources available to help learn more about the Special Immigrant Visa process, Afghanistan, and the stories of the people behind the headlines.
+LIRS has a number of resources available to help you learn more about the the evacuation, Afghanistan, and the stories of the people behind the headlines.

 Our inaugural Gather program equips families, congregations, and community groups with tools to learn about the history of conflict in Afghanistan, explore the culture through worship, food, and music, and learn more about LIRS’ work through the story of the Abdullah family.